 For any wood project, the first preference option is heartwood.
 Heartwood is great for top furniture projects.
-Because they have good hardness and great appearance look.
+Because they have good hardness and great appearance.
 These hardness properties make wood projects durable, rot-resistant, and great rich color.

 But more hardness also sometimes becomes trouble.
-We know, the hardness of heartwood is greater than sapwood.
+We know the hardness of heartwood is greater than sapwood.
 Janka’s hardness of some wood is too high.
-So maybe make difficult to work with such species of wood.
+So it may make it difficult to work with such species of wood.
 Such as Red Mahogany, Red Oak, and Ash (White), Ebony, and many more.
 So some machine applications with heartwood are difficult for such species.

 But this is not the case with all wood species.
 Some wood species have an average and low Janka hardness rating.
 Such as Red Maple, Douglas Fir, Western White Pine, and many more.
 Whose Janka hardness is less than 1000 lbf.
 It is relatively easy to work, with good machining qualities

 Sapwood is less used in the wood industry but it is easy to work with.
 But some species that have good hardness, Sapwood of that species can also be usable.
 Because of such a species, sapwood also has enough hardness to use in the application.

 Heartwood has excellent strength properties.
 So it is best for its external and internal projects.
 There is much natural water and rot-resistant wood is available.
 Which you need less maintenance.
 Due to their good strength, these types of wood are a great choice for floor, fence, roof, and deck, and other external projects.
 When sapwood turns to heartwood.
 During the process, the heartwood becomes harder and stronger than sapwood.